AMRedichkina/Materials-Page-Django-React-/README.md

 2. ### Communication Between Frontend and Backend
     The backend and frontend are closely integrated to deliver a seamless user experience.
 The backend exposes APIs for data interactions and WebSocket endpoints for real-time updates.

     The frontend communicates with the backend using RESTful API requests.
 It can retrieve, create, update, and delete data through these endpoints.
-The **API documentation** is available at **./Aleksandra_Redichkina_TakeHomeExercise/docs/openapi-schema.yml.**
+The **API documentation** is available at **<path to the project>/docs/openapi-schema.yml.**

     Real-time updates are facilitated through WebSocket connections.
 The backend sends notifications and data updates to the frontend, enabling users to stay informed without requiring manual refreshes.